-QASymphony / Blog / 7 SDLC Phases: An Insider’s Guide to the Methods, Tools & More
+QASymphony / Blog / 7 Agile Software Development Lifecycle Phases: An Insider’s Guide to Agile Methods, Tools and More

-7 SDLC Phases: An Insider’s Guide to the Methods, Tools & More
+7 Agile Software Development Lifecycle Phases: An Insider’s Guide to Agile Methods, Tools and More

 What does it actually mean to cycle through the SDLC phases in today’s world?
 In this guide we will dive into the SDLC phases, breaking down each phase by trends, types of tools and what each phase means for developers and testers.

 Take a minute to look around you.
 What do you see?

 You’re obviously reading this on some sort of device, be it a computer, phone or tablet, and I’m willing to bet the other two aren’t that far away.
 There’s a good chance you have at least one other piece of technology on you — smartwatch, anyone? — and that everyone around you does too.